chrskly/electric-mustang-bms/test/README.md

 Event : CHARGE_ENABLE signal activates.

 Result : DRIVE_INHIBIT and CHARGE_INHIBIT signals should activate.
+BMS should go into illegalStateTransitionFault.

 --------------------------------------------------------------------------------